Santa Clara University: Administration

-For the 2013–2014 academic year, the university's operating budget was $387 million, and its endowment was $760 million.
-For the same period, undergraduate tuition and fees totaled $42,156 and the average cost of room and board was $12,546.

 On March 18, 2021, Santa Clara University Board of Trustees Chairman John M. Sobrato announced Kevin F. O'Brien had been placed on leave pending an inquiry into "exhibited behaviors in adult settings, consisting primarily of conversations, which may be inconsistent with established Jesuit protocols and boundaries".
 On May 12, 2021, John M. Sobrato announced to students and faculty that Kevin F. O'Brien resigned May 9, 2021 at the conclusion of this inquiry, coinciding with his enrollment in a therapeutic outpatient program to address "related personal issues, including alcohol and stress counseling".
+As of June 30, 2021, Santa Clara University's endowment was $1.54 billion.

 Julie H. Sullivan, Ph.D., the first layperson and first woman to serve as president, began her term on July 1, 2022.
 She was formerly the president of the University of St. Thomas in Minnesota.

-As of June 30, 2021, Santa Clara University's endowment was $1.54 billion.
+In 2024, Santa Clara announced the Santa Clara University California Promise and the Santa Clara University Cristo Rey Promise, committing the university to meeting the full demonstrated financial need of admitted first-year students who qualify for Cal Grants and graduates from national Cristo Rey Network high schools.